Staff & Volunteers

 Antony Cook

-Financial Controller (Volunteer)
+Financial Controller Volunteer

-Ant is the Chief Technology Officer for Triad Group Plc by day, Scout Leader at 7th Farnham by night, and Huckleberries agricultural engineer (fence posts mostly!) by weekend – he also looks after the books!
 Ant grew up at a residential outdoor pursuits centre in north Wales.
 ‘Bryntysilio’, owned by the Walsall Schools Holiday Camp Trust, and converted and run by his mother and father from 1969 specifically for the benefit of disadvantaged children, and continues to provide adventure activity courses today.
 It was this introduction to the outdoors that sparked Ants interest at an early age into rock climbing, canoeing, mountaineering and sailing, hobbies he continues to enjoy with his family and as an active Scout leader in Elstead. alongside his passion to help vulnerable children through his involvement in Huckleberries.

 Janine Sparks

-Horticulture and Bee Keeping Volunteer
+Horticulture and Bee Keeping Youth Mentor Volunteer

 Janine is a passionate beekeeper and allotment owner, deeply committed to environmental stewardship and sustainable living.
 An active member of the Farnham Beekeepers Association, she plays a vital role in supporting local bee populations, working as part of the Asian Hornet team, and serving as a swarm collector, helping to rescue and rehome bees.